Bengalis in Pakistan: Post-1971

 Thousands of East Pakistan Bengalis were living in West Pakistan before the 1971 war and Bangladeshi immigrants arrived in Pakistan right after their war against the same country.
-These people were Pakistan loving but they were not socially welcomed and still today they are not considered citizens of Pakistan.
-By 1995, continuous migration of Bangladeshis crossed the 2,500,000 mark.
-During the administration of Prime Minister Benazir Bhutto, some top advisers became concerned with the large Bangladeshi migrant population, afraid they could become the second largest group in Karachi after Urdu-speaking Muhajir people and disturb sensitive demographics.
+These Bengalis were Pakistan supporters, however, due to the political climate of the war they were not socially accepted or granted citizenship of Pakistan.
+By 1995, continuous migration of Bangladeshis crossed the 1,500,000 mark.
+During the administration of Prime Minister Benazir Bhutto, members of the political party became concerned with the large Bangladeshi migrant population, afraid they could become the second largest group in Karachi after the Muhajir people and disturb sensitive demographics.
+Crime was also becoming a rising concern.
 Accordingly, Bhutto ordered a crackdown and deportation of Bangladeshi immigrants.
-Benazir Bhutto's action strained and created tensions in Bangladesh–Pakistan relations, with Khaleda Zia, who was in power in Dhaka during the time, refusing to accept the deportees and reportedly sending two planeloads back towards Pakistan and Muslim political parties in Pakistan criticizing Bhutto and dubbing the crackdown as anti-Islamic.
+Benazir Bhutto's action strained and created tensions in Bangladesh–Pakistan relations, with Khaleda Zia, who was in power in Dhaka during the time, refusing to accept the deportees and reportedly sending two planeloads back towards Pakistan and Muslim political parties in Pakistan criticising Bhutto and dubbing the crackdown as anti-Islamic.
 She was ultimately forced to abandon the order.

+In 2021, it was reported that over two million Bengalis illegally resided in Pakistan.
+The Bangladeshi government has refused to accept refugees because it is government policy to not accept citizens who left the country illegally.

+In 2024, the Pakistan Rangers caught at least one Bangladeshi crossing into the country illegally from the eastern border.

 Demographics

 According to Shaikh Muhammad Feroze, chairman of the Pakistani Bengali Action Committee, over 200 settlements of Bengali-speaking people exist in Pakistan (mainly in Sindh) of which 132 are in Karachi while other smaller communities exist in Thatta, Badin, Hyderabad, Tando Adam and Lahore.
-There are numerous Bengali colonies in Karachi, often called "Mini Bangladesh" (or East Pakistan Colony in memorandum), such as Machar Colony, Musa Colony and Chittagong Colony.
+There are numerous Bengali colonies in Karachi, often called "Little Bangladesh" (or East Pakistan Colony in memorandum), such as Machar Colony, Musa Colony and Chittagong Colony.
 Colorful Bengali signboards, Bhashani caps, lungis and kurtas are often seen in these areas of Karachi and remain unique.
 The Chittagong Colony has a bazaar, which is famous throughout Pakistan as the center for Dhaka cloth.
-In more recent times, the Bengali population has seen a decline as the perilous journey from Bangladesh has been fraught with danger and tense borders.
-Furthermore, given the tense ethnic rivalries and lack of social welcome in Pakistan, Bengalis have now been traveling elsewhere.
+In more recent times, the Bengali population has seen a decline as the journey from Bangladesh is dangerous and crosses the tense India-Pakistan border.
+Furthermore, given the tense ethnic rivalries and lack of social acceptance in Pakistan, Bengalis have now been migrating elsewhere.
+Instances of Bengali Pakistanis being denied access to essential public services, such as hospitals and clinics, are frequently reported.
+Several cases have emerged where Bengalis, despite possessing official Pakistani National Identity Cards (NIC), were rejected by hospitals and denied medical assistance solely due to their Bengali heritage.